 - Side effects.
 Cordyceps is generally safe, but it may cause upset stomach, nausea, and dry mouth in some people.

 - Risks.
 Don't take cordyceps if you have cancer, diabetes, or a bleeding disorder.
 Women who are pregnant or breastfeeding and children should avoid cordyceps.
 We don’t know if cordyceps is safe for them.

 - Interactions.
 If you take any medicines regularly, talk to your doctor before you start using cordyceps supplements.
-Cordyceps could interact with blood thinners, diabetes treatments, and drugs that suppress the immune system.
+Cordyceps could interact with blood thinners and drugs that suppress the immune system.